 UCLA Graduate Program in Biosciences (GPB)

-The GPB is a consortium of eleven Home Areas, each consisting of an interdepartmental group of faculty and students with shared interests in research areas and approaches.
+The GPB is a consortium of twelve Home Areas, each consisting of an interdepartmental group of faculty and students with shared interests in research areas and approaches.
 Each interdepartmental Home Area is aligned with a Ph.D.-granting program, provides in-depth, cutting-edge training, and offers access to a wide variety of exceptional faculty mentors.
 Home Areas break down conventional institutional divisions and serve as a nexus for inquiry, training, and discovery in research themes where UCLA faculty members are leaders.

 UCLA Center for Social Medicine and Humanities